SummerSlam (1998)

-The 1998 SummerSlam (marketed as SummerSlam: Highway to Hell) was the 11th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on August 30, 1998, at Madison Square Garden in New York City, New York.
+The 1998 SummerSlam, promoted as SummerSlam: Highway to Hell, was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 11th annual SummerSlam and took place on August 30, 1998, from Madison Square Garden (MSG) in the New York City borough of Manhattan, New York.
+This was the third SummerSlam at MSG, after the inaugural 1988 event and the 1991 event.
 Eleven matches were contested at the event, including three on the Sunday Night Heat pre-show.

-The main event was a Singles match for the WWF Championship between Stone Cold Steve Austin and The Undertaker.
-Austin won the match via pinfall after a Low Blow and Stunner to retain the WWF Championship.
+The promotional title was a reference to the main event, which saw "Stone Cold" Steve Austin retain the WWF Championship against The Undertaker.
 The main match on the undercard featured a ladder match for the WWF Intercontinental Championship between Triple H and The Rock, in which Triple H went on to win the Intercontinental Championship.
 This SummerSlam was also notable for the pay-per-view in-ring debut of Edge.

 Production

 Background

-The event was held at Madison Square Garden in New York City, New York.
+This was the third SummerSlam held at Madison Square Garden in New York City, New York, after the inaugural 1988 event and the 1991 event.

-SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 1998 event was the 11th event in the SummerSlam chronology and was scheduled to be held on August 30, 1998, at Madison Square Garden in New York City, New York.
+The 11th SummerSlam event was scheduled to be held on August 30, 1998, from Madison Square Garden (MSG) in the New York City borough of Manhattan, New York, marking the third SummerSlam at MSG, after the inaugural 1988 event and the 1991 event.